Accounting (ACC)

 Credit Hours: 4.00 Total Contact Hours: 4.00 Lecture Hours: 4.00

-Follows ACC 2010 featuring financial reporting applications for noncurrent operating assets; long-term investments; current, contingent and long-term liabilities; corporate equity; earnings per share presentation; leases; pensions and cash flows.
+Follows ACC 2010 and focuses on financial reporting applications for noncurrent operating assets, long-term investments, current, contingent, and long-term liabilities, corporate equity, earnings per share, leases, pensions, and cash flow statements.

 Prerequisites: ACC 2010.